 - Flushable Cat Litter

-There are a number of brands that claim to make flushable litter.
+There are a number of brands that claim to make a flushable litter.
 All are manufactured from biodegradable products, the most common being Corn, Wheat, Wood Products, and Shredded Paper.
 Continue reading and we’ll answer the question, “Are flushable cat litters a good idea or a good idea that you should avoid?”.

 Pros & Cons of Flushable Cat Litter